Bruce Saville (businessman): Philanthropy

 Before selling Saville Systems, Saville decided to hire a president to reduce his workload.
 At around the same time, Saville received a questionnaire in the mail from the Inner City Agencies Foundation.
 He was then invited to his first meeting where he was then appointed board chair.

 He was also a board member of Stollery Children's Hospital, Noujaim Institute, Brentwood College since 2003, and a previous board member of NAIT, and Governor of the University of Alberta.
 It was during this time that Saville also made multiple donations to the university which helped fund the Saville Community Sports Centre.

 He was also Chairman of the Edmonton Oilers Community Foundation.

 Personal life and death

 Saville was born on December 5, 1944.
 He was an avid ice hockey fan and player all his life.
 As a player, he was a goaltender.
 Bruce grew up in Mississauga and attended Gordon Graydon Memorial Highschool.

-His son, Curtis, is a retired SportsNet broadcaster from Newmarket, Ontario.

 Saville lived in Edmonton in a house valued at more than $7 million.
 He died from a heart attack while recovering from back surgery at a hospital in Edmonton on October 13, 2025, at the age of 80.